chakuhiren2007-create/fbla/README.md

 Players Will:

 -Explore islands

 -Complete Tasks

 -Interact with tribes

 -Collect Resources

 -Sail through the sea

 Gameplay features:

 -Multiple Voyages

 -Complete Tasks

 -Gather Goods

 -Explore

 -Interaction with NPCs

 Built with Microsoft MakeCode Arcade

-Controls: Arrow Keys/WASD, A button, B button, Menu
+Controls: Arrow Keys/WASD, A button, B button, Menu button.

 How to run the game: Open Microsoft MakeCode Arcade and wait for it to load.